rainbow-me/browser-extension/src/core/messengers/README.md

 While sending messages [using `chrome.runtime.sendMessage`](https://developer.chrome.com/docs/extensions/reference/runtime/#method-sendMessage) works fine from the content script (on a browser tab) to the background script (where it is handled via `chrome.runtime.onMessage.addListener`), unfortunately, [we can't send messages if we reverse the direction](https://developer.chrome.com/docs/extensions/reference/runtime/#method-sendMessage) (background to content script).

-This is because we can only send messages to the content script by **targetting a browser tab**.
+This is because we can only send messages to the content script by **targeting a browser tab**.
 This is achieved via [`chrome.tabs.sendMessage` with a provided tab ID](https://developer.chrome.com/docs/extensions/reference/tabs/#method-sendMessage).

 Currently, `extensionMessenger` is an abstraction over "global" chrome messaging `chrome.runtime.sendMessage`, while `tabMessenger` is an abstraction over `chrome.tabs.sendMessage`.
 They both work very similarly internally, however the main difference is that `tabMessenger` also queries for the current active browser tab before it sends off the message.